 The challenge in any work environment is to create a culture in which people are motivated by their work.
 Too often, organizations fail to pay attention to the issues that are most important to employees: relationships, communication, recognition, and involvement.

-Workers who perform well should not be rewarded by having a manager who is always looking over their shoulder.
-If an employee is performing well, no need to watch every little thing they do.
+Workers who perform well should not be rewarded by having a manager who is always looking over their shoulders.

 Traditions are as important in organizations as they are in families.
 Nothing is more important for employee motivation than the annual traditions workplaces create for seasonal holidays.

 Employees choose how much discretionary energy to exert for their employers in the workplace.
-Discretionary energy is the extra drive that an employee exerts in service to coworkers and customers at work.
+Discretionary energy is the extra drive that an employee exerts in service to coworkers and customers at work—or not.
+An employer pays for the fundamental tasks that he hires an employee to perform.

-It is a symptom of motivation—only motivated employees contribute their discretionary energy at work.
-The work environment that encourages employee discretionary energy contribution and motivation emphasize these factors.
+Discretionary energy is a symptom of motivation—only motivated employees contribute their discretionary energy at work.
+That isn't necessarily the case.

 No matter how positive your workplace culture and environment are, you have the starring role in promoting your personal growth and motivation.
 You can promote your own personal growth, motivation, and career development to overcome boredom, inertia, and staleness.